Current as of December 2018 | Download print version (in PDF)

 Despite the lack of express provisions, officers of amutot and cooperative societies are expected to adhere to fiduciary duties similar to those applicable to for-profit companies.
 Further, other general laws, such as the Penal Law, impose certain responsibilities on members and directors.

 Public Endowments: The Trust Law expressly forbids a trustee from obtaining any personal benefits from management of the trust assets.
 As such, a beneficiary of a trust is not permitted to act as trustee, unless the deed of endowment specifies otherwise.
-In certain circumstances, however, the court may grant the trustee permission to derive benefits from the management of the trust when such an action is also advantageous to the trust [Trust Law, Article 13].
+In certain circumstances, however, the court may grant the trustee permission to derive benefits from the management of the trust when such an action is also advantageous to the trust [Trust Law Article 13].

 A public endowment, however, is not a legal entity.
 The endowment is created when control of the assets is transferred to the trustee, so a trustee may have a proprietary interest in those assets.

 The appropriate distribution of assets that remain after payment of outstanding debt differs according to the type of organization.
 An amuta must distribute its remaining assets according to its articles of association, which most likely provide for the transfer of assets to an NPO engaged in the pursuit of similar goals.
-If the amuta does not have appropriate articles, or they are impractical, the court will order that the assets be distributed for a purpose related to the objective of the amuta [Law of Associations, Article 58, and Companies Law, Article 345(21)].
+If the amuta does not have appropriate articles, or if the provisions are impractical, the court will order that the assets be distributed for a purpose related to the objective of the amuta [Law of Associations Article 58, and Companies Law Article 345(21)].
 In the case of cooperative societies, however, the Cooperative Societies Ordinance allows remaining assets to be distributed to members.
 Therefore, as noted above, NPOs formed under the Cooperative Societies Ordinance must have an express prohibition against distribution in order to qualify for tax exemption.

 2. Public Benefit Activities

-The Law of Associations does not specify what public purposes are permissible for an amuta, but it does prohibit activities that either undermine the democratic nature of the State of Israel or serve as a screen for illegal activity [Law of Associations, Article 3].
-The purposes of a PBC, on the other hand, must comply with the Companies Law, morality, public order, and the general laws of the State of Israel [Companies Law, Article 2].
-A cooperative society's purpose is set forth as fostering "economy, independent assistance, and reciprocal assistance between persons having common economic interests, in order to effect an improvement in their living conditions" [Cooperative Societies Ordinance, Article 4].
+The Law of Associations does not specify what public purposes are permissible for an amuta, but it does prohibit activities that either undermine the democratic nature of the State of Israel or serve as a screen for illegal activity [Law of Associations Article 3].
+The purposes of a PBC, on the other hand, must comply with the Companies Law, morality, public order, and the general laws of the State of Israel [Companies Law Article 2].
+A cooperative society's purpose is set forth as fostering "economy, independent assistance, and reciprocal assistance between persons having common economic interests, in order to effect an improvement in their living conditions" [Cooperative Societies Ordinance Article 4].
 Finally, a public endowment's aims must be simply to benefit a particular public community or fulfill a public aim.

 3. Economic Activities